Hanaa25/AWS-KMS-S3-Encryption-CloudTrail-Lab/README.md

 ---

-## 9. Verify SSE-KMS Access Behavior
+## 9. Second Access Attempt – SSE-KMS Encryption

-The server-side encryption configuration was reviewed to verify the use of the customer-managed KMS key.

-This experiment demonstrated an important security concept:

-> **S3 access permissions and KMS authorization are separate layers of control.**
+After disabling **Block Public Access** and configuring the S3 object for public access, the object was still not accessible.

+The second **Access Denied** result demonstrated that the object's **SSE-KMS encryption** introduced an additional authorization requirement.

+Because the object was encrypted using the customer-managed KMS key, S3 public access alone was not sufficient to retrieve the encrypted data.

+### Key Finding

-Changing S3 access settings does not remove the authorization requirements associated with the KMS key.
+> **S3 public access does not bypass KMS authorization requirements for SSE-KMS encrypted objects.**

 ### Evidence